Vincent Price takes centre stage in new 12-part series Horror Icons

 Share This:

-Supper with the Stars | Paperback Edition Now Available from Amazon
+Supper with the Stars | Paperback and Digital Editions – Available from Amazon everywhere

 (UNITED STATES): https://amzn.to/3aoQ7K1